dashbuilder/dashbuilder/README.md

 * MonetDB support added to the SQL provider.
   (the provider has been tested under the MonetDB 11.21.5 release)

+* MariaDB support added to the SQL provider.
+  (the provider has been tested under the MariaDB 10.1.10 release)

 * New data set filtering functions "IN" and "NOT IN"

 * Data Set Core API available as an embeddable java library